lucasrodes/pyphoon/docs/source/environment.rst

 CentOS/RHEL 7 x86_64
 ^^^^^^^^^^^^^^^^^^^^

+Make sure to remove any previous nvidia-docker installations.
+If you don't have any, the following code will just raise a not-found error.

 ..  code-block:: bash

     # If you have nvidia-docker 1.0 installed: we need to remove it and all existing GPU containers
     docker volume ls -q -f driver=nvidia-docker | xargs -r -I{} -n1 docker ps -q -a -f volume={} | xargs -r docker rm -f sudo yum remove nvidia-docker

+Next, let installation begin.

+..  code-block:: bash

     # Add the package repositories
     curl -s -L https://nvidia.github.io/nvidia-docker/centos7/x86_64/nvidia-docker.repo | \